portainer/portainer-docs/docs/v2.0/upgrade/upgrade.md

-# Upgrade from CE to Portainer Business
+# Switch from CE to Portainer Business

 Instructions to upgrade from CE to Portainer Business (including Free Trial Accounts) [can be found here.](../updBE/)